culturecreates/artsdata-data-model/index.md

 Data is great, but it is not the ultimate truth, and without traceability it can lose our trust.
 For example, what if two web pages have different dates for the same performing arts event.
 Which source is more trust worthy?
 How can we follow the data back to the source to decide for ourselves?

-To track provenance Artsdata.ca uses metadata attached to named graphs.
+To track provenance, Artsdata.ca uses metadata attached to named graphs.
 Each data source in Artsdata.ca is stored in a separate named graph.
 The graph's URI is used as the subject of the provenance metadata.
 This technique to track provenance is generally called the **Named Graphs** approach.
 Each named graph URI is a prov:Entity and is linked to provenance metadata including the date when the data was loaded, the software used to collect it and the email of the contributing organization.
 Each time data is imported,  whether from a web site, spreadsheet or existing triple store, the graphs provenance metadata is updated.
 In addition, when the data source is directly from a crawled web page, the schema:WebPage entity includes the date when the web page was crawled.

-In the future we will likely switch to RDF\* (pronounced "RDF star") inorder to have more granular provenance data on individual statements.
+In the future, we will likely switch to RDF\* (pronounced "RDF star") in order to have more granular provenance data on individual statements.

 ### Data Flow Architecture

-In principle anyone can add data to Artsdata.ca as long as certain data requirements are met.
+In principle, anyone can add data to Artsdata.ca as long as certain data requirements are met.
 Here is a [diagram]({{ base }}/architecture/overview.html) about how data flows in and out of Artsdata.ca.

 ### Caching LOD

 Artsdata.ca loads LOD from Wikidata and DBpedia in order to cache it for performance reasons.
-The triples are obtained using content negotiation (instead of data dumps) and are cached unmodified in their respective named graphs. *Note: there is one notable exception, the Wikidata property **P31** (instance of) is transformed to **rdf:type**.
+The triples are obtained using content negotiation (instead of data dumps) and are cached unmodified in their respective named graphs.

+**Note:** there is one notable exception, the Wikidata property **P31** (instance of) is transformed to **rdf:type**.
 This same result could have been accomplished using owl:equivalentProperty but it was not selected for performance reasons.

 ### Naming Conventions